edgarUser/design-patterns/README.md

 # design-patterns
-This repository will store the resource from design patterns learning..
+This repository will store the resource from design patterns learning.